 The LTSB is a production-ready build of Configuration Manager.
 It's intended for customers who allow Software Assurance or equivalent subscription rights to expire.
 When compared to the current branch, the LTSB has reduced functionality.
 Customers who allow Software Assurance or equivalent subscription rights to expire must uninstall the current branch of Configuration Manager.
 Customers who have perpetual license rights to Configuration Manager may then install and use the LTSB build of the Configuration Manager version that's current at the time of expiration.

-I've seen SA and L&SA used in licensing content.
-What do these acronyms mean in regard to Configuration Manager?
+What do the acronyms SA and L&SA mean in regard to Configuration Manager?

 Both Software Assurance (SA) and License and Software Assurance (L&SA) are license options that grant rights to use Configuration Manager.
 SA is an option for a customer that's renewing SA coverage from a prior agreement.
 L&SA is an option for a customer buying a new license and SA coverage.

 Software Assurance (SA): Customers must have active SA on Configuration Manager licenses, or equivalent subscription rights, in order to install and use the current branch option of Configuration Manager.

 While SA is optional for some Microsoft products, the only way to get rights to use Configuration Manager current branch is with SA or equivalent subscription rights.
 For more information, see the Software Assurance FAQ.

 Microsoft License and Software Assurance (L&SA): Customers buying new licenses for Configuration Manager must acquire L&SA (the license and SA coverage).

 The SA grants rights to use the current branch.